Fury-Labs/furya/tests/localosmosis/README.md

 > Note
 >
-> You can also start LocalOsmosis in detach mode with:
+> You can also start LocalFurya in detach mode with:
 >
 > `make localnet-startd`